mcfrith/last-rna/last-long-reads.md

   (e.g. overlapping isoforms).

 ## Changes

+2021-02-16: Previously, `last-split` option `-fMAF` was suggested.
+            But this is the default setting since LAST 1180.

 2020-06-11: Previously, `last-split` option `-m1` was specified.
 But
             this is the default setting since LAST 983.